danfuzz/samizdat/doc/library-guide/ModuleSystem.md

 required modules that aren't defined within `path`'s hierarchy. `globals` is the global variable environment to use when evaluating source.

+If `path` does not exist, then as a special case, this function just returns `nextModuleLoader`.
+(This makes it easy to only construct a loader chain when needed.)
+If `path` exists but is not a directory, this function terminates with a fatal error.

 **Note:** If this loader should not have a next module loader, then `nextModuleLoader` should be passed as `null`.